michaelslice/Notes/Docker-Notes/docker.md

   - OS layer (e.g., Linux).

 ### Docker Containers
 - A running instance of a Docker image.
+You can create, start, stop, move, or delete a container using the Docker API or CLI.
 - Starts the application and creates the container environment.

 ---